v0yager33/LLM-benchmark/README.md

 ## benchmark

-Then run the benchmarking script
+Make sure the container and service are running correctly, then run the benchmarking script

 ```bash
 # download dataset